rizwan3d/PhpThoughts/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the PhpThoughts framework!
 The contribution guide can be found [here](LICENSE.md).

 ## License